Applied-GeoSolutions/lidar2dems/README.md

 ## MCC-LiDAR
 MCC-LiDAR consists of a command line utility for performing classification using the MCC algorithm, which is particularly well suited for classifying ground points amidst canopy cover.
 MCC is the classification algorithm endorsed by the Forest Service

+# Other LiDAR Software
+There are some other LiDAR libraries which may have promise, but not widely used

 ## Fusion
 Fusion is a Windows only GUI program that supports visualization and classification using the MCC algorithm.
 Because of the GUI nature it is not particularly well suited to batch processing.
 It also requires conversion of .las files to an image prior to loading of the .las file (which must be done to do classification).
 These extra steps also make the entire process slower.

-# Other Libraries
-There are some other LiDAR libraries which may have promise, but not widely used

 ## libLAS:
 Depends on LASzip